 Dr. Kuldeep Sidhu

-Dr. Kuleep Sidhu is the Chief of Emergency Medicine and Program Medical Director at North York General Hospital in Toronto.
+Dr. Kuleep Sidhu is the Chief of Emergency Medicine, Hamilton Health Sciences.
 He is an Associate Professor in the Department of Family & Community Medicine at the University of Toronto and an Associate Clinical Professor at McMaster University.
 He was the program director for the CCFP(EM) at McMaster University.
-He is the co-director of the Emergency Medicine Update Conference in Toronto as well as the Emergency Medicine Administration Conference in Toronto.

 Dr. Joel Yaphe

 Dr. Joel Yaphe is an Emergency Physician at the University Health Network in Toronto.
 He is the Assistant Director of Education in the Department of Emergency Medicine at UHN and an Assistant Professor of Medicine at the University of Toronto.
 He is the FRCPC Emergency Medicine residency program director at the University of Toronto.
 He is the director of the University of Toronto’s Annual Update in Emergency Medicine conference in Whistler, B.C.